marysanford/policlim/README.md

-# climate_manifestos
+# climate_party_manifestos
-code and database for climate change and political manifestos project
+Code and database for climate change in political manifestos project.

-will update with code and data as possible
+We will update with code and data as we go.